ahockersten/lierogbg/README.md

 - display RP before/after for each player in tournament (data is in database)
 - display comment field for players, matches and tournaments (data is in database)
 - hide inactive players
+- a little "show/hide" button for match results on the "matches" view

 Stuff to add that requires database changes
 =====================